Topic Editor: Lucy Matthews

-European Capitals of Culture (Europe) This EU program helps promote tourism to destinations throughout the EU.
+European Capitals of Culture (Europe) This EU program helps promote tourism to destinations throughout Europe.

 European Heritage Alliance 3.3 (Europe) Follow links to EU and Alliance member documents related to heritage policies and promotion.

-International Council on Monuments and Sites (ICOMOS) (Global) This nongovernmental organization for conservation of historic monuments and sites (including archaeological sites) collects and disseminates information on conservation principles, techniques, and policies.
-Follow the link of a specific national committee for technical assistance services and ICOMOS publications available in your country.
-The ICOMOS International Scientific Committee on Cultural Tourism presents general information and principles.
+International Council on Monuments and Sites (Global) This nongovernmental organization for conservation of heritage collects and disseminates expert information on conservation principles, techniques, and policies.
+The ICOMOS International Scientific Committees page lists a host of specialty committees that each provide additional information.

-National Trust for Historic Preservation (US) This U.S.-based nonprofit offers various services.
+National Trust for Historic Preservation (US) This D.C.-based nonprofit offers various services.
 Hotels occupying buildings more than 50 years old can apply for membership in the marketing program Historic Hotels of America, which publishes a directory and provides a central reservation service.
-The members-only forum offers a jobs board, a calendar of conferences, announcements about grants, awards, and other opportunities, and a database of preservation success stories.
-The Heritage Tourism Program provides information on how heritage tourism can help an area and how an individual or community can get involved.
-Rural Heritage includes the “11 Most Endangered” list.
-For information on the Trust’s National Main Street Center, see our Community section.
+The members-only forum includes networking events, conference and hotel discounts, and announcements about grants, awards, and other opportunities.
+Non-members can access content such as Forum Connect, a job board, and Heritage Tourism Stories.

-Preservation Directory (US) Preservation Directory provides listings of conferences, grants, articles, organizations, historic real estate and more, along with heritage tourism-specific resources such as museums & historic structures, historic lodging, and historic tours.
+Preservation Directory (US & Canada) Preservation Directory provides listings of conferences, grants, articles, organizations, historic real estate and more, along with heritage tourism-specific resources such as museums & historic structures, historic lodging, and historic tours.